Data Collection and Mapping of Sewered and Unsewered Areas

-One of the projects from NEFCO’s current water quality contract with the Ohio EPA is to assist the agency in collecting data and information on unsewered areas in the NEFCO region.
+One of the projects from NEFCO’s State Fiscal Year 2022 water quality contract with the Ohio EPA was to assist the agency in collecting data and information on unsewered areas in the NEFCO region.
 Ohio EPA will use this information as it determines how to allocate funding to provide sewer connections and home sewage treatment system (HSTS) upgrades for identified areas in the Region.
-This multi-year collaborative project is ongoing in each of the six Ohio Areawide Planning Agencies regions.
-Biweekly meetings are being held with the Areawides’ water quality staff and staff from the Ohio EPA to refine what information is needed, and if that data exists or needs to be collected.
-Eventually, the data will be mapped electronically via NEFCO’s geographic information system (GIS) and provided to Ohio EPA.
+This collaborative project was completed in each of the six Ohio Areawide Planning Agencies regions.
+Biweekly meetings were held with the Areawides’ water quality staff and staff from the Ohio EPA to refine what information was needed, and if that data existed or needed to be collected.
+The product deliverable was to map the data electronically via NEFCO’s geographic information system (GIS) and to provide it to Ohio EPA.

-The collaborating partners involved with this project are NEFCO and the five other Ohio Areawide Planning Agencies, and the Ohio EPA.
-The local agencies that are assisting NEFCO by providing data on sewer lines and priority areas for needed sewer connections are the wastewater management agencies (sewer authorities), county and city health departments, and other regional stakeholders.
+The collaborating partners involved with this project were NEFCO and the five other Ohio Areawide Planning Agencies, and the Ohio EPA.
+The local agencies that are assisted NEFCO by providing data on sewer lines and priority areas for needed sewer connections are the wastewater management agencies (sewer authorities), county and city health departments, and other regional stakeholders.

-NEFCO’s role is to coordinate data collection and analyses that have been requested by the Ohio EPA for the Region, and to interact in the collection of this data with NEFCO’s local agencies and governments.
-NEFCO will provide Ohio EPA with the following geographic information system (GIS) data and mapping:
+NEFCO’s role was to coordinate data collection and analyses that have been requested by the Ohio EPA for the Region, and to interact in the collection of this data with NEFCO’s local agencies and governments.
+NEFCO provided Ohio EPA with the following geographic information system (GIS) data and mapping:

 - Areas currently served with sanitary sewers within Portage, Stark, Summit, and Wayne Counties

 - Any priority areas for sewer connections identified by regional stakeholders, including the county and city health departments, and sewer authorities